PatrickTongg/Webdev/README.md

 # Webdev
 ITC 5103 project
 Web Name: Revolve
-Introduction: It is a project that disaplay a demo of a online trading platform,
+Introduction: It is a project that disaplay a demo of a online trading platform, where